How to teach reading skills

 Bottom-up processing, however, relies on the actual words or sounds.
 That is, students construct meaning from the most basic units of language, including letters, letter clusters, and words.

 Teachers who encouraged bottom-up processing, emphasize the decoding skills.
-They are not concerned with guiding learners recognize what they, as readers, brought to the understanding of the text.
+They are not concerned with guiding learners to recognize what they, as readers, brought to the understanding of the text.

-To use the metaphor of the wall, with the top-down processing, you see the wall as a whole.; you are not concerned with the different bricks that constitute the wall.
+To use the metaphor of the wall, with the top-down processing, you see the wall as a whole; you are not concerned with the different bricks that constitute the wall.
 By contrast, with the bottom-up processing, the focus is on the bricks of the wall.

 The interactive model